- Non-fabric shelters (wood, metal, hard-sided) — always require registration if left on ice in FMZ 9–12 or 14–20.

-Check whether your ice fishing shelter requires registration and when it needs to be removed.
+Check whether your ice fishing shelter requires registration, identification labelling, and when it needs to be removed.

 Regulations may vary by specific lake or municipality.
 Verify with local authorities before placing an ice fishing shelter.